captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 self-explanatory
 ---
 ## ANNA:
-I don’t know if this is the best time to do this!
+I don’t know if this is the right time to do this!
 ---
 I’m sorry,
 ---